aframevr/aframe/docs/components/look-controls.md

 were to include every possible configuration into the core component, we would be left maintaining a wide array of flags.

-The component lives within a Browserify/Webpack context so you'll need to replace the `require` statements with A-Frame globals (e.g., `AFRAME.registerComponent`, `window.THREE`), and get rid of the `module.exports`.

 ## Caveats

 If you want to create your own component for look controls, you will have to